Raanta proves ready for top role in Hurricanes’ playoff push

 Raanta earned three of the four wins in the series – he exited Game 2 early after taking a blow to the head – while allowing four goals in those games.
 He allowed two goals on 70 shots in the Game 1and 5 victories (.971 save percentage) then finished with 27 saves in the clinching win.

 Not bad for a 33-year-old veteran who had never started a playoff game before this series and had battled injuries in recent years.
-Raanta looks like Carolina’s go-to guy in net entering a second-round series against the Pittsburgh-New York Rangers winner.
+Raanta looks like Carolina’s go-to guy in net entering a second-round series against the New York Rangers.

 “When we started this season, Freddy was unbelievable straight away and I was kind of fighting my way back to the game,” Raanta said.
 “There were some ups and downs early on in the season.
 I think since the All-Star break, it started to feel like I was also contributing there.
 I think guys started to trust me also.
 I was able to show I can also do the job.”